robifr/snake/Installation.md

 In my case I'm using 64-bit Windows and MinGW, so I downloaded `SDL2-devel-2.0.20-mingw.tar.gz` variant for SDL2, and `SDL_ttf-devel-2.0.18-mingw.tar.gz` for SDL_ttf.
 The one named with `devel` will consist you with both 32-bit and 64-bit versions.

 ### Step-by-step
 1. You have to clone this repository first.
-Assumming you're already inside a specific directory, from your terminal type:
+Assumming you're already inside a specific directory, from your terminal, type:
 ```bash
 $ git clone https://github.com/robifr/snake.git
 ```

-2. Extract both of SDL2 and SDL2_ttf that you have downloaded earlier, and copy-paste all of them into `ext/` folder located inside our working directory tree.
+2. Extract both of SDL2 and SDL2_ttf that you have downloaded earlier, and copy-paste all of them into `ext/` folder located inside your working directory tree.

 3. Open `ext/` folder, look for a folder named `bin/` inside both of SDL2 and SDL2_ttf folders.
 Keep in mind that `i686` means 32-bit and `x86_64` means 64-bit.
-Copy and paste all binary files (don't include the `bin/` folder itself) into the `bin/` folder located in the root of our current working directory tree.
+Copy and paste all binary files (don't include the `bin/` folder itself) into the `bin/` folder located in the root of your current working directory tree.

 Here's my current working directory tree:
 ```